Graphic designer in Brussels specialising in visual identity, editorial design and photography

 Over the course of my career, I have collaborated with various Belgian cultural organisations such as Court-Circuit and La Bellone, as well as with artists, associations and institutions requiring communication systems adapted to diverse contexts.

-At the firm, I contributed to the development and deployment of a wide range of communication materials: visual identities, publications, events, newsletters, presentations, digital campaigns and social media content.
+At the firm, I designed and deployed visual identities as well as a wide range of communication materials, including publications, events, newsletters, presentations, digital campaigns and social media content.

 I see design as a tool for clarifying, structuring and enhancing a message rather than as a purely aesthetic intervention.